Code-Institute-Submissions/VDU-Assessment/README.md

  - Am I Responsive - for creation of the images in the readme file and checking responsiveness.
  - Flickr - to host Workstation images

+ ## Front-End
+ - HTML - to build the foundation of the project.
+ - CSS - to create custom styles.

+## Back-End
+ - Python 3.8.2 - back-end programming language used in this project.
+ - Flask 1.1.2 - microframework for building and rendering pages.
+ - MongoDB Atlas - NoSQL database for storing back-end data.
+ - PyMongo - for Python to get access the MongoDB database.
+ - WTForms 2.2.1 - for creating forms with validation.
+ - Werkzeug 0.16.1 - to generate and verify password hashing.
+ - Jinja 2.10.1 - templating language for Python, to display back-end data in HTML.
+ - Heroku - to host the project.

 ### Languages Used